 Ehomaki is a long and thick sushi roll that we enjoy during Setsubun, a Japanese festival marking the transition from winter to spring.
 Bring good fortune with my modern version of homemade ehomaki that uses seven simple fillings!

-Make Ahead (Optional): 1–2 days in advance, I prepare the Simmered Shiitake Mushrooms and 3 Ingredient Simple Tamagoyaki and store them in the fridge until ready to use.
-For the cooked shrimp, I devein shell-on large shrimp (see How to Devein Shrimp), push their backs to straighten, then quickly boil them in 2 cups water with a splash of sake until their color changes.
-I peel the shells afterward.
+Make ahead (optional): I prepare the Simmered Shiitake Mushrooms and 3 Ingredient Simple Tamagoyaki 1–2 days in advance and refrigerate them until ready to use.
+To prepare the shrimp: Devein shell-on large shrimp (see How to Devein Shrimp), push their backs to straighten, and quickly boil in 2 cups (475 ml) water with a splash of sake until their color changes.
+Peel the shells afterward.

 To Prepare the Ingredients

 Cut off the ends of 1 Japanese or Persian cucumber.
 (Optional: You can peel the skin alternately to create stripes.)
-Then, cut it lengthwise in half, then lengthwise again into quarters.
+Cut it lengthwise in half, then lengthwise again into quarters.

-Remove the seeds by slicing them off with a knife.
-Then, cut the quarters lengthwise in half again.
-You should now have 8 cucumber sticks.
+Slice off the seeds with a knife.
+Then, cut the quarters lengthwise in half again to make 8 cucumber sticks.

 Cut 1 Tamagoyaki (Japanese Rolled Omelette) lengthwise into 8 strips.